 Learning how employees work best can ensure managers and employees have a productive, healthy, and efficient working relationship.
 Additionally, this ensures you have the right people doing their best work and helping the company to grow from the inside out.
-A study found that 78% of hiring managers and CEO’s stated “personality” was a more important factor in hiring than skill set.
+A study found that 78% of hiring managers and CEOs stated “personality” was a more important factor in hiring than skill set.

 Resources to Help Employees Succeed

 It can be challenging to accommodate a generous mix of styles to appeal to a variety of employees.
-But incorporating visual cues, auditory stimulation, kinesthetic experiences, or a mix of each stimuli to maximize retention and employee engagement, minimizes these challenges.
+But incorporating visual cues, auditory stimulation, kinesthetic experiences, or a mix of each stimulus to maximize retention and employee engagement, minimizes these challenges.
 Managers juggle this unique communication hurdle daily to foster teamwork and are often aided by resources, such as The Predictive Index.
 It helps to provide insight, using scientific assessments, into workplace behavior and how to recognize strengths and put employees in the best position to lead, follow, and be successful.
-This particular resource helps managers to know how employees react to leadership styles, how they might prefer appreciation displayed, and level of oversight necessary to get the most employee engagement.
+This particular resource helps managers to know how employees react to leadership styles, how they might prefer appreciation displayed, and the level of oversight necessary to get the most employee engagement.

 Other resources, such as Gallup’s Clifton Strengths and the DISC Profile Personality Test, eliminate some of the mystery of knowing how people think or will react to feedback by giving managers the opportunity to recognize strengths and relate to employees on their own level.
 For example;